liamharper2453/MoonlightTVLauncher/README.md

 # MoonlightTVLauncher

-Moonlight TV Launcher allows you to start a Moonlight session on your TV with only a game controller.
+Moonlight TV Launcher allows you to start and stop a Moonlight session on your TV with only a game controller.

 > This is not at all affiliated with Moonlight or Moonlight TV, this is just a fun side project!